Weak Identification with Bounds in a Class of Minimum Distance Models: Estimation Limit Theory

-denote the limits of the local objective functions.
-The limit is the same for strong and semi-strong sequences, as the following lemma shows.
-Recall that $\underset{K}{\Rightarrow}$ denotes weak convergence in the space of bounded functions on $K$ with the uniform norm.
-The following lemma shows weak convergence of the local objective functions uniformly over all compact subsets of their domain. \begin{lemma} Under assumptions 1, 2, 3, 4, 6, and 7, the following hold. \begin{enumerate}[label=(\alph*)] \item Under assumption 5(S), for all compact $K\subseteq\R^{d_\theta}$, $nq_n^S(\psi)\underset{K}{\Rightarrow} q^S(\psi)$. \item Under assumption 5(SS), for all compact $K\subseteq\R^{d_\theta}$, $nq_n^{SS}(\psi)\underset{K}{\Rightarrow} q^S(\psi)$. \item Under assumption 5(W), for all compact $K\subseteq\R^{d_\pi}\times\mathcal{B}_1$, $nq_n^W (\psi_1,\beta) \underset{K}{\Rightarrow} q^W (\psi_1,\beta)$. \end{enumerate} \end{lemma} \textbf{Remark:} \textbf{3.9.} The limit under strong and semi-strong sequences is the same, and is a quadratic function of $\psi$.
-Under weak sequences, the limit is a quadratic function of $\psi_1$, but the coefficients in the quadratic function depend on $\beta$ in a non-quadratic way.
+to be the limits of the local objective functions under strong/semi-strong and weak identification.
+The following lemma shows weak convergence of the local objective functions uniformly over all compact subsets of their domains.
+(Recall $\underset{K}{\Rightarrow}$ denotes weak convergence in the space of bounded functions on $K$ with the uniform norm.) \begin{lemma} Under Assumptions \ref{AssumptionNCIS}, \ref{AssumptionRFO}, \ref{AssumptionRFI}, \ref{AssumptionPSS}, \ref{AssumptionQE}, and \ref{AssumptionRFL}, the following hold. \begin{enumerate}[label=(\alph*)] \item Under Assumption 5(S), for all compact $K\subseteq\R^{d_\theta}$, $nq_n^S(\psi)\underset{K}{\Rightarrow} q^S(\psi)$. \item Under Assumption 5(SS), for all compact $K\subseteq\R^{d_\theta}$, $nq_n^{SS}(\psi)\underset{K}{\Rightarrow} q^S(\psi)$. \item Under Assumption 5(W), for all compact $K\subseteq\R^{d_\pi}\times\mathcal{B}_1$, $nq_n^W (\psi_1,\beta) \underset{K}{\Rightarrow} q^W (\psi_1,\beta)$. \end{enumerate} \end{lemma} \textbf{Remark:} \textbf{3.10.} The limit under strong and semi-strong identification is a quadratic function of $\psi$.
+Under weak identification, the limit is a quadratic function of $\psi_1$, but the coefficients in the quadratic function depend on $\beta$ in a non-quadratic way.
 This is the source of the nonstandard distribution under weak identification.